Skip to main content

 Project description

-LM-Polygraph: Uncertainty estimation for LLMs
+LM-Polygraph: Uncertainty Estimation for LLMs

 Installation | Basic usage | Overview | Benchmark | Demo application | Documentation

 LM-Polygraph provides a battery of state-of-the-art of uncertainty estimation (UE) methods for LMs in text generation tasks.
-High uncertainty can indicate the presence of hallucinations and knowing a score that estimates uncertinaty can help to make applications of LLMs safer.
+High uncertainty can indicate the presence of hallucinations and knowing a score that estimates uncertainty can help to make applications of LLMs safer.

 The framework also introduces an extendable benchmark for consistent evaluation of UE techniques by researchers and a demo web application that enriches the standard chat dialog with confidence scores, empowering end-users to discern unreliable responses.